websoftid/wordpress-patched/wp-content/plugins/wp-statistics/readme.txt

 This plugin gives you the complete information on your website's visitors.

 == Description ==
-= WP statistics: THE #1 WORDPRESS STATISTICS PLUGIN =
+= WP Statistics: THE #1 WORDPRESS STATISTICS PLUGIN =
 Do you need a simple tool to know your website statistics?
 Do you need to represent these statistics?
 Are you caring about your users’ privacy while analyzing who are interested in your business or website?
 With WP Statistics you can know your website statistics without any need to send your users’ data anywhere.
 You can know how many people visit your personal or business website, where they’re coming from, what browsers and search engines they use, and which of your contents, categories, tags and users get more visits.

 All these data are recorded in your server, and YES!
 WP Statistics is [GDPR compliant](http://bit.ly/2x0AFgT).